Submissions for Issue 003 are now CLOSED.

 - Starward Shadows Quarterly is a paying market.
 Please visit the individual sections for each category for more details.
 All authors will also receive a digital copy of the issue in the format of their choice.

 - We aim to reply to all submissions within three months.
 If you haven’t heard from us within this timeframe, feel free to query.

-- We’re especially interested in stories by neurodivergent and disabled authors at this time.
+- We’re especially interested in stories by neurodivergent, disabled, BIPOC, and LGBTQ+ authors at this time.
 So if your story is #ownvoices, don’t hesitate to let us know!

 Guidelines for Short Fiction (1,500 – 6,000 words)

 Here at Starward Shadows, we’re seeking original, unpublished stories between 1,500 and 6,000 words for our quarterly issues.
 As mentioned previously, although we allow submissions up to 6k, stories under 5k are far more likely to make the cut.
 But we’re well aware that exceptional stories over 5k words exist, so if you feel yours truly stands out, by all means send it over!

-You may submit up to (3) short fiction pieces for consideration during any one submission period.
-Please wait for a response before sending the next one on.
+You may submit one short fiction piece for consideration during any submission period.

 Please follow this format for the title of your email: [FICTION: Story Title – Genre – Word Count]